 - GPA: Minimum 3.30 cumulative UW GPA + minimum 3.50 cumulative in the major

 - Complete 9-credits of numerically graded advanced studies (498-level and above) for Honors credit.
 Advanced studies can include graduate level lectures, seminars or independent study in L ARCH and CBE and other approved courses.
+Of the 9 credits, 6 must be numerically graded (on a 4.0 scale, and NOT credit/no credit).
 There are two pathways to enter and complete the Honors program:

 - Option B: All 9-credits are fulfilled through graduate level lectures, seminars, or independent study in L ARCH, CBE and other approved courses, with no more than 3-credits applied towards L ARCH independent study.